Risk management is (not) expressing levels of risk on a standard scale.

 It is essential that making the right decisions about risk takes precedence over populating and maintaining registers.

-Risk specialists might want to jump to ERM and discrete risk management processes within an enterprise.
+Risk specialists might want to jump to Centralised or de-centralised risk management in your enterprise?.

 Risk management is (not) only about what can go wrong.